mterczynski/rxjs-learning/README.md

 ## Running app

-Run `ng serve` or `ng s` for a dev server.
+Run `npm start` or `ng s` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.